Chart Color Schemes

 The level of cultural diversity witnessed in Kambah was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kambah has a higher than average cultural diversity, with 21.4% of its population born overseas and 14.6% speaking a language other than English at home.
-Christianity is the predominant religion in Kambah, comprising 46.2% of the population.
-Islam is overrepresented in Kambah compared to the Australian Capital Territory, making up 1.8% versus 2.4%.
+Kambah's population shows higher-than-average cultural diversity, with 21.4% born overseas and 14.6% speaking a language other than English at home.
+Christianity is the predominant religion in Kambah, accounting for 46.2%.
+Islam is overrepresented compared to the Australian Capital Territory (ACT), making up 1.8% of Kambah's population versus 2.4% regionally.

 Frequently Asked Questions - Diversity